asdmin/kossel-faq/rod-length.md

 In this case, on x and y axis, all dimensions will be equally off.
 This can be mitigated by multiplying diagonal rod length and delta radius in the firmware with the inverse of the error.

+This problem is usually paired with different levels of **over- or underextrusion**, because the printer calculates the extruded material for the volume which shall be printed, but since it _actually_ prints a smaller or bigger piece, the material will be too much (too little) respectively.

 ### The 6 diagonal rods are not exacly the same long